In Brief

 Brain systems involved: The amygdala and hippocampus (fear conditioning and memory), with the prefrontal cortex attempting (and often failing) to regulate the response.
 A classic anxiety circuit.

-Key features: - Responses are primarily anxiety and avoidance-based (not rage or disgust) - Distress often begins before the sound, through anticipation - The feared sound may not even be one the person has experienced recently - Closely related to specific phobia and can co-occur with PTSD - Auditory processing is normal
+Key features: - Responses are primarily anxiety and avoidance-based (not rage or disgust) - Distress often begins before the sound, through anticipation - The feared sound may not even be one the person has experienced recently - Closely related to specific phobia and can co-occur with PTSD - Hearing may be clinically normal, though the fear response is not

 What triggers it: The anticipation of a specific sound, or sounds associated with past frightening experiences (alarms, explosions, certain voices).